department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/Testing/UnitTesting.md

 ```

 ### Why?
 Calling a callback function in a prop only checks that the function runs.
 It doesn’t test that the element is visible to the user and that it’s wired up correctly.
 It’s also fragile because refactoring the component might change the props and break the test.
-Firing an event resolves these concerns, which apply equally to text fields and scrolling.
+Firing an event resolves these concerns, which also apply to text fields and scrolling.

 ## Exercising key functionality
 &#10060; Avoid tests that just check large quantities of static props: